-The view from our balcony at the sumptuous Links House at Royal Dornoch is one you could never grow tired of.
+The view from our balcony at the sumptuous Links House Dornoch is one you could never grow tired of.

 A few yards to our left is the 1st tee of one of the world’s greatest golf courses, abuzz with greenkeepers, golfers and walkers.
 To our right is the conservation village of Dornoch with its history and effortless charm.
 And ahead of us is the dramatic sweep of the Firth with the white horses charging towards the unspoilt beach as if going into battle.

 We may have come here with our golf clubs on our backs, but it’s soon clear that the Links House experience extends well beyond its proximity to Royal Dornoch.

 From the moment we arrive, it’s clear we’re in the hands of people who understand all the little details which separate the great hotels from the good ones.
 It isn’t something you can always sum up with words, but an intangible feeling created by the small personal touches, by being put immediately at ease, made to feel genuinely welcome and special, whether it is your first visit or you’ve been coming to Links House for years.
 And it is all done with effortless elegance, relaxed class and in a way that’s devoid of pomposity or pretension.